 - Personal Injury Frequently Asked Questions

 Below are examples of past cases that found in favor of plaintiffs with back injuries from car accidents.
 We provide these as a resource to help you understand what cases look like and what they are worth.
-Many are from Maryland, but others are from around the country.
+Many are from Maryland where our back injury lawyers primarily practice.
+But others are from around the country.

-- 2019, Maryland: $200,000 Settlement Our client is rear-ended while stopped at a red light in Prince Georges County.
+- 2019, Maryland: $200,000 Settlement This case underscores how the average settlement payout in a back injury case is often exponentially higher if the attorneys are willing to push the case to trial.
+Our client is rear-ended while stopped at a red light in Prince Georges County.
 He suffers a lower-back sprain with some residual symptoms and mobility limitations.
 He has no broken bones, no herniated discs, and all his diagnostic test results are negative for an objective injury.
 Despite these findings, he really is in pain.
 The insurance company offers us $17,000.
-We file suit against both Allstate and GEICO.
+Our lawyers file suit against both Allstate and GEICO.
 Before trial, the offer jumps to $38,000.
 Finally, Allstate and GEICO make a joint offer of $200,000 to resolve the case in the middle of the trial.

 - 2019, Texas: 38,000 Settlement A minor is a passenger in a car that is involved in a car accident.
 She suffers ruptures and sprains in her cervical spine.
 The defendant denies liability.
 The parties settle in the amount of 38,000, some of which will go toward medical and legal expenses while the rest will be paid to the minor and her family in installments.